🔒 The Habit Reframe Method is invite only

 You need to gently place the seed in the right soil, give it a spec of nutrients and a splash of water—see the four steps above—but then you need to let it be, so that it can germinate, extend roots (which you won’t see for a while) and finally grow into a fruit bearing plant.You can’t force it.You can’t make it grow faster.
 Too much sun and it burns.
 Too much water and it wilts.
 To much neurotic pulling at the stem and—well don’t do that.Let it be.Allow time to pass.Take this time to mindfully explore your emotions and inner sensations and detach from them.
 Process all that needs to be process; all that you’ve been escaping from using your vices.Again, seek out some professional guidance and support to best make sense of it all.And above all, be compassionate with yourself when (and not if) you slip up.Remember: your subconscious is still programmed to believe it’s best way to survive is through vices.
 You have bad habits, and habits don’t break easy.The journey won’t be straightforward and easy.
 It'll take time, a bit of effort, and some good defenses (webblockers, environmental changes, routines, support) to override and then rewire this programming.But it can be done.Believe me, with enough time…It can be done.

-For some of you, the above 4-step process will be enough.You'll have taken in the true cause of your lack of motivation.
-You'll have a moment of clarity.
+For some of you, the above 4-step process will be enough.You'll have taken in the true cause of your lack of drive and motivation.
+You'll have a blissful moment of clarity...

 Why Self-Help hasn't worked for you

-Energized by this response, I posted several other methods and advice pieces in the months that followed.
-Soon, I launched a Substack, began hosting webinars, and created group programs to dive deeper with those who connected with my approach.Throughout this time, I had the surreal experience of watching hundreds of people not just resonate with my concepts but actually apply them and achieve tangible results in their lives.
+Feeling energized, I kept going.
+Over the next few months, I shared more frameworks and reflections, each one deepening the conversation.Soon after, I launched a Substack, began hosting webinars, and started group programs to provide direct support and accountability.And through it all, I had the surreal experience of watching hundreds of people not just resonate with these ideas… but actually apply them—and see real change in their lives.

 The (new) Habit Reframe Method